TheRealKiraAI/prompt-engineering/01-building-better-prompts/lab/README.md

 # Lab #1: Prompt Tuning

-In this section, students will build their own ChatGPT system by creating and setting up a React project with JavaScript, Next.js, and the Vercel SDK.
+In this section, students will expand on the fundamentals of exercises utilizing Vercel's SDK Core and building their own ChatGPT.
+Students will learn how to use Stream components to stream React components from the server to the client with the streamUI function.
+This is useful for React projects when needing to go beyond raw text and stream components to the client in real-time.

 ## Topics Covered

 - Review Vercel AI SDK Core, UI, RSC / Introduction to lab
 - Tune prompts
-- Try different streaming interface
+- Try building dynamic interfaces and stream components
 - Make your AI make a decision based on prompts and data it knows / receives

 ## Running the Exercise